 - Have fun – lots of fun

 The NoCo Time Trials use the same cars and rules established by the National Renewable Energy Laboratory (NREL) for the annual state competition and are held prior to the annual statewide electric car competition.
-For 30 years, NREL has hosted the Junior Solar/Battery Middle School Car Competition in Golden, Colorado.
+For more than 30 years, NREL has hosted the Junior Solar/Battery Middle School Car Competition in Golden, Colo.

 Platte River’s sponsorship includes: